Low-redshift constraints on structure growth from CMB lensing tomography: Methodology

 where $b_1, b_2, b_{s^2},$ and $b_{\nabla^2}$ are free parameters (the galaxy bias parameters), $\boldsymbol{q}$ are the Lagrangian coordinates, and $\boldsymbol{\Psi}$ is the displacement vector connecting the Lagrangian to the Eulerian coordinates.
 While in a fully perturbative approach $\boldsymbol{\Psi}$ can be obtained from an expansion of the density field, in the HEFT framework this is instead calculated through a fully non-linear $N$-body solver.
 The corresponding galaxy auto-power spectrum and galaxy-matter cross-power spectrum are

 where the indices $i, j$ run on the different operators entering the expansion, and $P_{ij}(k)$ is the cross-power spectrum of the $i$-th and $j$-th advected operators.
-The specific implementation of HEFT we use is the one presented in \citep{2101.12187}, where the cross spectra $P_{ij}$ are measured in the BACCO $N$-body simulations \citep{2004.06245,2104.14568} and their evaluation as a function of cosmology and redshift is accelerated through the use of Neural-Network based emulators.
+The specific implementation of HEFT we use is the one presented in \citep{2101.12187}, where the cross spectra $P_{ij}$ are measured in the BACCO $N$-body simulations \citep{2004.06245,2104.14568} and their evaluation as a function of cosmology and redshift is accelerated through the use of the neural-network-based emulator \bemu \cite{Zennaro_coevolution}.

 HEFT has been shown to provide unbiased predictions for the 2-point clustering of a wide range of galaxy types up to relatively small scales, $k\lesssim 0.7\,h{\rm Mpc}^{-1}$ \cite{2110.05408,2307.03226,2312.00679}.
 Furthermore, it has been found that the values of the higher-order bias coefficients, $b_2$, $b_s$, $b_{\nabla^2}$ tend to be correlated with the linear bias $b_1$, around the so-called ``coevolution relations'' \citep{2110.05408}, albeit with a relatively broad scatter.